carthageadev/fancy-orb/README.md

 ## Reference inspection

-The carousel UI is local to this folder; the hero GLSL source is kept verbatim as inspectable text in `high-quality-shaders.js`, with the renderer wiring in `main.js`.
+The carousel UI is local to this folder; the hero GLSL is in `high-quality-shaders.js`, with the renderer wiring in `main.js`.